 Wealth creation has been understood as a secular term among Christians.
-This view is affected by the assumption that wealth is a temptation and is a zero-sum game16.
+This view is affected by the assumption that wealth is a temptation and is a zero-sum game.

 However, this narrow view merely emphasises the negative side of wealth in the context of the corrupted nature of human beings.
 In the creation account, creativity is the unique ability of the human mind as bearing the image of God.
 As the steward of God's creation, we are called to co-create new things in the world and sustain it intelligently and ethically.
 So, creating wealth should be encouraged by Christians in redeeming its original purpose.

 Another Christian perspective in wealth creation has been developed recently.
-Clive Wright finely defines wealth creation as "the process whereby needs and wants are satisfied."17 A multitude of economic activities are filled with transactions of production and trade for meeting needs and wants in the market.
+Clive Wright finely defines wealth creation as "the process whereby needs and wants are satisfied."
+A multitude of economic activities are filled with transactions of production and trade for meeting needs and wants in the market.
 By those complex interactions between stakeholders, wealth is randomly created and multiplied as a whole.
 So, creating wealth is more related to the process of market activities, than mere actions of making a profit.
-Moreover, Wright develops the biblical understandings of wealth creation as offered in summary in the below18:
+Moreover, Wright develops the biblical understandings of wealth creation as offered in summary in the below:

 - The Old Testament is generally positive about wealth, seeing it as a blessing of God and imposing on it an economic morality. - The Old Testament also warns against the danger of wealth leading to autonomy and self-sufficient arrogance (Deut.
-8:17-18).

-17 Ibid., p.109.
-Cited by The Business of Virtue, p.
-47.
+8:17-18). - While Jesus warns against the idolatry of wealth as mammon (Matt.
+6:24) he does not deny the world of business but accepts it as part of everyday life.
+Jesus draws many of his teachings from the world of the marketplace. - God's act of creating the universe and declaring it good affirms the essential goodness of the material world and the worthiness of exploring and developing it. - Human beings have a part to play in the continuing process of creation.